Audit Committee Charter

 - Review periodically, with the Corporation’s chief legal officer, any legal matter that could have a significant impact on the Corporation’s financial statements and any material inquiries or reports received from regulatory or governmental agencies.

-- Review periodically the content and operation of the Corporation’s ethics and compliance program and the Code of Business Ethics.
+- Review periodically the content and operation of the Corporation’s ethics and compliance program and the Code of Business Ethics, as well as the qualifications and performance of the chief ethics and compliance officer.

-- Discuss with management and the independent auditors at least annually the Corporation’s guidelines and policies with respect to risk assessment and risk management.
-The Committee should discuss the Corporation’s major financial risk exposures and the overall steps management has taken to monitor and control such exposures; however, the Committee is not responsible for detailed review of financial risk exposure and management, which responsibility has been delegated to another committee of the Board.
+- Discuss with management and the independent auditors periodically the Corporation’s guidelines and policies with respect to risk assessment and risk management.
+The Committee should discuss the Corporation’s major financial statement risk exposures and the overall steps management has taken to monitor and control such exposures; however, the Committee is not responsible for detailed review of financial risk exposure, policy and management, which responsibility has been delegated to another committee of the Board.

-- Set, and review periodically, clear hiring policies for employees or former employees of the independent auditors.
+- Set clear hiring policies for employees or former employees of the independent auditors.

 - Establish, and review periodically, procedures for: (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters and (ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters.